streamnative/examples/cloud/README.md

 For the OAuth2, it needs to obtain the specified options from the Pulsar cluster and OAuth2 services.
 [How to get OAuth2 options](#How to get OAuth2 options) explains how you get these options.

-Currently, we support the following three languages to connect through OAuth2:
+Currently, we support the following clients and `pulsarctl` to connect through OAuth2:

 - Java
 - Go
 - CPP
+- pulsarctl

 The following clients and Pulsar CLI tools are supported to connect to cluster through the Token.
 And [How to get Token options](#How to get Token options) explains how you get these options.